XenBuddha/dotfiles/README.md

 Finds dot files in home then if the original file exists, creates a backup to {file}.dtbak.
  Once backed up to {file}.dtbak symlink the new dotfile in place.
 Then the script will finish by installing stuff as you require.

+ .vimrc

+ Mouse on in TMUX and off in vim